mallen234/electron/presentation.md

 - **Performance Requirements:**
   - Can have performance overhead compared to native applications or tools like Qt and JavaFX.
   - If the benefits of using web technologies and Node.js integration outweigh the performance considerations, Electron.js can be a suitable choice.

 ---

-# Case Study: A Collaboration Tool with Real-Time Communication Features (e.g. Slack)

-- **Cross-Platform Compatibility:**
-  - Used across different operating systems with a consistent user experience.
-- **Web Technologies and Modern UIs:**
-  - Create modern, responsive, and visually appealing user interfaces using frameworks like React to facilitate communication and collaboration features.
-- **Real-Time Communication:**
-  - Node.js on the backend for communication protocols, user sessions, and real-time data synchronization.
-- **Access to System Resources:**
-  - Node.js integration enables features like file uploading/downloading, network connectivity checks, and desktop notifications.

----